MLB Report Card Grades for All 30 Teams Entering August

 Questions loom in the back end of the starting five.
 Rookie sensation Aaron Judge is enduring an inevitable slump.

 The Yanks hold the AL's top wild-card position, however, and are a half-game behind the rival Red Sox.
-For an alleged "rebuild," this one's moving pretty fast.
+For an alleged rebuild, this one's moving pretty fast.

 Grade: B+